cometbft/cometbft/docs/references/architecture/tendermint-core/adr-069-flexible-node-initialization.md

 ## Context

-In an effort to support [Go-API-Stability](adr-060-go-api-stability.md), during the 0.35 development cycle, we have attempted to reduce the the API surface area by moving most of the interface of the `node` package into unexported functions, as well as moving the reactors to an `internal` package.
+In an effort to support [Go-API-Stability](adr-060-go-api-stability.md), during the 0.35 development cycle, we have attempted to reduce the API surface area by moving most of the interface of the `node` package into unexported functions, as well as moving the reactors to an `internal` package.
 Having this coincide with the 0.35 release made a lot of sense